We take a look through the road bike range from the Italian marque that claims to be the world's oldest surviving bike manufacturer

 The Pista Steel uses butted steel and comes with a flip-flop hub, so it can be ridden as a singlespeed as opposed to fixed.
 The Sei Giorni comes with an aluminium frame, and is designed to be used as a track bike – though both models come initially specced with 48T chairings and 16T rear cogs, which creates a rather small 82in gear that would need to be swapped for the boards.

-With RRPs of £850 for the Steel and £950 for the Sei Giorni, the models received 7 and 6 out of 10 respectively when we put them to the test – both losing marks for being a bit heavy and underspecced for the price.
+With the 2018 RRPs of £850 for the Steel and £950 for the Sei Giorni, the models received 7 and 6 out of 10 respectively when we put them to the test – both losing marks for being a bit heavy and underspecced for the price.

 Bianchi makes some thrilling geared road bikes which have dwelled more in the 9/10 arena when reviewed.
 Those looking to invest in a Bianchi might be better off shopping within the brand’s specialism; we’re not sure its focus is quite so well placed in the singlespeed arena.